htmldbjs/htmldbjs/README.md

 In the above example, we use a container `<div>` element for storing server side data (e.g. friends) in HTML format.
 This `<div>` must have a unique id attribute.
 By using a special class name `htmldb-table`, we specify this `<div>` as an HTMLDB table.
 Additionally, we use special attributes starting with `data-htmldb-` to define properties of HTMLDB elements.
 In this case we use `data-htmldb-read-url` for specifying the source URL of HTMLDB table that friends data will be loaded.

-Let's assume friends data loaded from the server are as follows:
+Let's assume friends data (URL decoded) loaded from the server are as follows:

 ```javascript
 {